Jopp-gh/Obsidian-Dune84/Wiki/Pictures.md

 ```
 **Options**: `framed-r`, `framed-l`

-position your images, add a picture frame and description.
+place your images, add a picture frame and description.
-If you want a soft background for text and images inside **Book Pictures**, add bg as metadata, after the pipe symbol, eg `>[[!framed | bg]]`
+If you want a soft background too (ideally for text blocks), add bg as metadata after the pipe symbol, eg `>[[!framed | bg]]`

 <br>